coronalabs/corona-docs/markdown/guide/hardware/mfiControllers/index.markdown

 ### microGamepad or directionalGamepad

-This is are special MFi profiles for Apple&nbsp;TV Remotes.
+These are special MFi profiles for Apple TV Remotes.
 Original Siri Apple TV Remote if value of [device.MFiProfile][api.type.InputDevice.MFiProfile] is `"microGamepad"`, or the 2nd Generation Siri Remote if value of [device.MFiProfile][api.type.InputDevice.MFiProfile] is `"directionalGamepad"`.
 The controller will have the following [keyName][api.event.key.keyName] and [axis][api.type.InputAxis.type] values:

 <div style="width: 80%;">
 <div class="inner-table full-width percent33">